automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Coahuilaceratops.md

 # Coahuilaceratops
-## Description: It had the longest horns of any known ceratopsian dinosaur.
+## It had the longest horns of any known ceratopsian dinosaur.